 Matilda Michaels held her microphone close to her chest as she stood in the shade beneath the willow tree.
-She was positioned on top of a small hill a short distance off, providing a nice view of the festival behind her.
-A few paces in front of her was her cameraman, a fresh college graduate named Kevin Thompson, who held up the monster of a camera balanced on his shoulder.
-He was peering into the viewfinder with his other eye closed and scrunched up, while Matilda used her free hand to fuss with her hair and stared at her frown reflecting back at her on the small monitor attached to the camera beside the teleprompter that previewed what would be broadcast.
+She was positioned on top of a small hill that provided a nice view of Selmington’s bustling central park behind her.
+Standing a few paces in front of her was her cameraman, a fresh college graduate named Kevin Thompson, who held up the monster of a camera balanced on his shoulder.
+He was peering into the viewfinder with his other eye closed and scrunched up, while Matilda used her free hand to fuss with her hair and stared at her frown reflecting back at her on the small monitor, which was attached to the camera beside the teleprompter that previewed what would be broadcast.

 “Should be any minute now,” Kevin said to her, pulling his head away from the camera and grinning.

 Matilda nodded and was quiet.
 She was a slender woman, if a little on the shorter side of the height range, in her early forties with plain brown hair and green eyes that were forever narrowed with unvocalized criticism.
 Even now, as she glanced at her cameraman, she was no different.
 She hated the boy, for a number of reasons, most of them little things, small infractions he was guilty of; forgetting that she preferred iced coffee and not hot even when it was cold out, taking too long to set up his equipment, accidentally tripping her with the wires, things like that.
 Matilda was a very particular person and there were not many people in the world that she enjoyed.

 With a sigh, Matilda held up a hand to her ear and concentrated on the voice coming from her earpiece.
 It was that of her chief reporter, Trip Miller, giving his morning telecast from the studio back at the office.

 “…local Selmington congressman Simon Wei is excited to announce that he will be seeking reelection this upcoming…”